Dogtooth (film): International

-Peter Bradshaw of The Guardian praised the filmmakers' technique, finding Dogtooth "superbly shot, with some deadpan, elegant compositions, and intentionally skewiff framings".
-Roger Ebert (Chicago Sun-Times) gave the film three out of four stars.
-He noted the director's "complete command of visuals and performances.
+Peter Bradshaw of The Guardian praised the filmmaking, finding Dogtooth "superbly shot, with some deadpan, elegant compositions, and intentionally skewiff framings".
+Roger Ebert of the Chicago Sun-Times gave the film three out of four stars, noting the director's "complete command of visuals and performances.
 His cinematography is like a series of family photographs of a family with something wrong with it.
 His dialogue sounds composed entirely of sentences memorized from tourist phrase books."
-Mark Olsen of the Los Angeles Times wrote, "All of the film's purposeful weirdness is conveyed with an unaffected simplicity that recalls the dead-aim haphazard compositions of photographer William Eggleston."
-He concluded, "as a film, it's pure and singular, but it's not quite fully formed enough to be what one could call truly visionary."
+Mark Olsen of the Los Angeles Times wrote that "All of the film's purposeful weirdness is conveyed with an unaffected simplicity that recalls the dead-aim haphazard compositions of photographer William Eggleston", concluding that, "as a film, it's pure and singular, but it's not quite fully formed enough to be what one could call truly visionary."

-A. O. Scott of The New York Times wrote that the film "at times seems as much an exercise in perversity as an examination of it" and "The static wide-screen compositions are beautiful and strange, with the heads and limbs of the characters frequently cropped.
+A. O. Scott of The New York Times wrote that the film "at times seems as much an exercise in perversity as an examination of it", and that "The static wide-screen compositions are beautiful and strange, with the heads and limbs of the characters frequently cropped.
 The light is gauzy and diffuse, helping to produce an atmosphere that is insistently and not always unpleasantly dreamlike.
 You might think of paintings by Balthus or maybe Alex Katz, though the implied stories in those pictures are more genuinely evocative and haunting than the actual narrative of Dogtooth."

 Several reviewers, such as Harkness and Bradshaw, made comparisons to the 2008 Fritzl case, although they noted that the screenplay was written before the case emerged.
 Scott, like Ebert, made references to homeschooling.
 Resemblances have been noted to the 1972 Mexican film The Castle of Purity.